noamhasingit/git-alias-tool/README.md

 > vim ~/.bash_aliases

-Copy the content of th efile into this file
+Copy the content of the file into this file

 Apply change: